 - E14.
-Within three months of commencing development under this consent, until the completion of all rehabilitation required under this consent, the Applicant must: - (a) make the following information and documents (as they are obtained, approved or as otherwise stipulated within the conditions of this consent) publicly available on its website: - (i) the document/s listed in condition A2(c); - (ii) all current statutory approvals for the development; - (iii) all approved strategies, plans and programs required under the conditions of this consent; - (iv) minutes of CCC meetings; - (v) regular reporting on the environmental performance of the development in accordance with the reporting requirements in any plans or programs approved under the conditions of this consent;
+Within three months of commencing development under this consent, until the completion of all rehabilitation required under this consent, the Applicant must: - (a) make the following information and documents (as they are obtained, approved or as otherwise stipulated within the conditions of this consent) publicly available on its website: - (i) the document/s listed in condition A2(c); - (ii) all current statutory approvals for the development; - (iii) all approved strategies, plans and programs required under the conditions of this consent; - (iv) minutes of CCC meetings; - (v) regular reporting on the environmental performance of the development in accordance with the reporting requirements in any plans or programs approved under the conditions of this consent; - (vi) a comprehensive summary of the monitoring results of the development, reported in accordance with the specifications in any conditions of this consent, or any approved plans and programs; - (vii) a summary of the current progress of the development; - (viii) contact details to enquire about the development or to make a complaint; - (ix) a complaints register, updated monthly;

-- (vi) a comprehensive summary of the monitoring results of the development, reported in accordance with the specifications in any conditions of this consent, or any approved plans and programs; - (vii) a summary of the current progress of the development; - (viii) contact details to enquire about the development or to make a complaint; - (ix) a complaints register, updated monthly; - (x) the Annual Reviews of the development; - (xi) audit reports prepared as part of any Independent Environmental Audit of the development and the Applicant's response to the recommendations in any audit report; and - (xii) any other matter required by the Planning Secretary; and - (b) keep such information up to date, to the satisfaction of the Planning Secretary.
+- (x) the Annual Reviews of the development; - (xi) audit reports prepared as part of any Independent Environmental Audit of the development and the Applicant's response to the recommendations in any audit report; - (xii) any other matter required by the Planning Secretary; and - (xiii) hyperlinks to government air quality and noise information and contact details for NSW government complaint avenues (including the Upper Hunter Air Quality Network and Government Environment Complaint Line); and - (b) keep such information up to date, to the satisfaction of the Planning Secretary.